microsoft/mimalloc/bin/readme.md

 ### Minject

-We cannot always re-link an executable with `mimalloc-override.dll`, and similarly, we cannot always ensure that the DLL comes first in the import table of the final executable.
+We cannot always re-link an executable with `mimalloc.dll`, and similarly, we cannot always ensure that the DLL comes first in the import table of the final executable.
-In many cases though we can patch existing executables without any recompilation if they are linked with the dynamic C runtime (`ucrtbase.dll`) -- just put the `mimalloc-override.dll` into the import table (and put `mimalloc-redirect.dll` in the same directory) Such patching can be done for example with [CFF Explorer](https://ntcore.com/?page_id=388).
+In many cases though we can patch existing executables without any recompilation if they are linked with the dynamic C runtime (`ucrtbase.dll`) -- just put the `mimalloc.dll` into the import table (and put `mimalloc-redirect.dll` in the same directory) Such patching can be done for example with [CFF Explorer](https://ntcore.com/?page_id=388).

 The `minject` program can also do this from the command line